fbpx

 Sicilian vineyards, with Grillo vines

 Southern Italy is a tourist magnet, especially Campania, with its fascinating capital, Naples, and nearby Pompeii.
-Interestingly, however, the region isn’t mainly well known for its wines, although the fertile volcanic soils have been appreciated since ancient times.
-Rightly so, some fantastic wines are being produced from ancient Greek varietals.
-The captivating island of Sicily, however, is very much on the map.
-It produces an extensive range of styles of wine, which accompany the divine local cuisine superbly.
+Interestingly, however, the region isn’t well known for its wines, although people have appreciated the fertile volcanic soils since ancient times.
+Rightly so, producers are now making some fantastic wines from ancient Greek varietals.
+However, the captivating island of Sicily is very much on the map.
+It produces an extensive range of styles of wine, which superbly accompany the divine local cuisine.

 • Campania Wine Region Guide